 Bringing together the skills and knowledge developed in the other core courses, this capstone course for the MSITM degree explores the organizing, administration and strategic planning of the information technology function in the organization.
 Introduces advanced coverage of the areas of IT and business strategy integration, IT services outsourcing, IT budgeting and IT management frameworks.
 These are applied across a series of challenging case studies, and culminate in a final project in which they structure IT to solve business problems and link IT and business strategy.
-Prerequisite(s): ITM 395 must be taken as the last course in the core in the MS ITM Advanced Program.
-These courses include: ITM 300, ITM 304, ITM 316, ITM 318, ITM 323, LEAD 300, LEAD 303, and PM 342.
+Prerequisite(s): ITM 395 must be taken after completion of the following core courses: ITM 300, ITM 304, ITM 316, ITM 318, ITM 323, and MSBA 321.